AdadAlShabab/Text-Generation-LLM-App/README.md

-# Text Generation LLM App Using OpenAI
+# Text Generation LLM App Using Huggingface-Transformers

 ## Overview

-This repository is a Text Generation app powered by the OpenAI GPT-3.5 language model (LLM).
+This repository is a Text Generation app powered by the Huggingface's GPT-3.5 language model (LLM).
 The app allows users to generate human-like text in a variety of styles and formats, making it a versatile tool for a wide range of applications, including content creation, chatbots, and more.

 ## Features